skip to Main Content

 If the marriage has lasted at least 10 years and one spouse has earned considerably less than the other, after retirement, the lower-earning spouse might be able to draw Social Security benefits on the other spouse’s salary.
 The choice is between taking full benefits based on their lower income or 50% of the spouse’s benefit.
 The spouse still receives the same amount whatever choice is made.

 A significant income disparity might also affect how a retirement account is divided.
 Even though only one spouse may have contributed to it, that spouse might be able to rebuild their savings much more quickly than the lower-earning spouse.
 Spousal support might also be an issue in marriage where there is a significant income disparity.
 This may not be permanent and might only last long enough to allow the spouse to retrain for a different job.
 It is different from child support, which usually lasts as long as the children are minors but may sometimes go on longer.
-Parents may also want to negotiate how they will pay for children’s college educations, but in most cases, a parent cannot be compelled to contribute to this.
+Parents may also want to negotiate how they will pay for their children’s college educations, but in most cases, a parent cannot be compelled to contribute to this.

 Avatar photo